Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Introduction

-We note that the MPS (also called tensor train (TT) representation) has been used for scalability of quantum networks.
-However, such a decomposition suffers from the following limitations: (i) TT model requires rank-1 constraints to the border factors, (ii) TT ranks are typically small for near-border factors and large for the middle factors, and (iii) the multiplications of the TT factors are not permutation invariant.
-In order to alleviate these issues, researchers have started to use tensor ring (TR) representation in the classical machine learning \cite{wang2017efficient,Wang_2018_CVPR,malik2021sampling}.
+We note that the MPS (tensor train or TT) has been used extensively for scalable simulation of quantum circuits.
+However, such a decomposition suffers from the following limitations: (i) TT model requires rank-1 constraints to the border factors i.e., TT ranks are typically small for near-border factors and large for the middle factors, and (ii) the multiplications of the TT factors are not permutation invariant.
+In order to alleviate these issues, researchers have started to use cyclic MPS or tensor ring (TR) representation in the classical machine learning \cite{wang2017efficient,Wang_2018_CVPR,malik2021sampling}.
 TR decomposition removes the unit rank constraints for the boundary tensor factors and utilizes a trace operation in the decomposition.
-The multilinear products between factors also have no strict ordering and the factors can be circularly shifted \cite{wang2017efficient}.
-This allows for all ranks to be the same.
-Indeed, TR representation has been shown to significantly outperform TT representation for data completion \cite{wang2017efficient}, compression of classical neural networks \cite{Wang_2018_CVPR}, etc. This motivates the use of TR representation for compressing the quantum state in the VQC in this paper.
+The multilinear products between factors also have no strict ordering and the factors can be circularly shifted \cite{wang2017efficient} allowing for all ranks to be the same.
+TR representation has been shown to significantly outperform TT representation for data completion \cite{wang2017efficient}, compression of classical neural networks \cite{Wang_2018_CVPR}, etc. These properties allow for a better approximation of circular entanglement in quantum circuits motivating the use of TR representation for compressing the quantum state in the VQC in this paper.
+This manuscript proposes a classical algorithm, Tensor Ring Variational Quantum Circuit (TRVQC) which represents the quantum state using a low-rank tensor ring and the transformations corresponding to the single and two-qubit gates in the VQC are applied to the TR while retaining its structure.
+In a naive Tensor Network approximation, two-qubit tranformations do not preserve the low rank of a tensor ring which TRVQCs address by approximating the resultant high rank tensor using truncated singular value decomposition.